hashicorp/terraform-provider-aws/website/docs/r/spot_instance_request.html.markdown

 Provides an EC2 Spot Instance Request resource.
 This allows instances to be requested on the spot market.

-Terraform always creates Spot Instance Requests with a `persistent` type, which means that for the duration of their lifetime, AWS will launch an instance with the configured details if and when the spot market will accept the requested price.
+By default Terraform creates Spot Instance Requests with a `persistent` type, which means that for the duration of their lifetime, AWS will launch an instance with the configured details if and when the spot market will accept the requested price.

 On destruction, Terraform will make an attempt to terminate the associated Spot Instance if there is one present.

+Spot Instances requests with a `one-time` type will close the spot request when the instance is terminated either by the request being below the current spot price availability or by a user.

 ~> **NOTE:** Because their behavior depends on the live status of the spot market, Spot Instance Requests have a unique lifecycle that makes them behave